DataDog/documentation/content/en/integrations/guide/cloud-foundry-setup.md

 ## Monitor your applications

 Use the **Datadog Cloud Foundry Buildpack** to monitor your Cloud Foundry application.
-This is a Cloud Foundry [supply buildpack][2] that installs the Datadog Container Agent, a lightweight version of the agent, Datadog Trace Agent for APM, and Datadog DogStatsD binary file in the container your app is running on.
+This is a Cloud Foundry [supply buildpack][2] that installs the Datadog Container Agent (a lightweight version of the Agent), Datadog Trace Agent for APM, and Datadog DogStatsD binary file in the container your app is running on.

 ### Multiple Buildpacks (recommended)